Skip to content

 Dog standing on a veterinary scale for weight monitoring

 Nearly 59% of dogs and 61% of cats in the U.S. are classified as overweight or obese according to the Association for Pet Obesity Prevention (APOP) 2025 survey.
 Body Condition Scoring (BCS) on a 1–9 scale is the veterinary gold standard for assessing weight status, where 4–5 is ideal.
-Calorie requirements vary by species, size, age, and activity level—most pet owners overestimate how much food their pet actually needs by 20–30%.
+This guide covers BCS assessment, daily calorie calculation using the RER formula, safe weight loss protocols, and ongoing monitoring — backed by the AAHA, WSAVA, AAFCO, and AVMA.

 How Do You Know If Your Pet Is Overweight?

 Visual and hands-on assessment is the first step.
-The AVMA and WSAVA recommend checking three key areas at home:
+The AVMA and WSAVA recommend checking three key areas at home before scheduling a veterinary weight consultation:

-• Waist view (from above) — A healthy pet has a visible tuck behind the ribs when viewed from above.
-A straight or bulging silhouette indicates excess weight.
+• Waist view (from above) — A healthy pet has a visible tuck behind the ribs.
+A straight or bulging silhouette indicates excess weight

-• Energy and mobility — Overweight pets tire more quickly, may resist stairs, and often show reluctance to play.
+• Energy and mobility — Overweight pets tire more quickly, may resist stairs, and often show reluctance to play or exercise

 What Is a Body Condition Score and How Do You Use It?